Why You Should Have Pet Insurance in Canada

 Allergies

-Just like people, our furry friends can suffer from intense allergies triggered by their diet and immediate environment.
+Just like people, our furry friends can suffer from allergies triggered by their diet and immediate environment.
 Though there can be many symptoms associated with pet allergies, some of the most common should sound familiar: sneezing, watering eyes, general itchiness, hives, and irritated skin.

 If your pet seems to be having allergic reactions, you’ll need to work closely with their veterinarian to understand your pet’s allergic triggers and how to avoid them.
 Dietary allergies may require a trial and error of new diets, where environmental allergies are best treated by minimizing contact with the dust, dander, pollen, grass, or other allergens that bother your pet.